 The reiving (raiding or plundering) of livestock was however a totally different matter, and so it became the principal business of the Border families.

 The Reiver came from every social class from labourer to peer of the realm.
-He was a skilled horseman and fine guerrilla soldier, practised in the fine arts of arson, kidnapping and extortion.
+He was a skilled horseman and fine guerrilla soldier, practised in the wicked arts of arson, kidnapping and extortion.
 There was no social stigma attached to reiving, it was simply an accepted way of life.

 Would you like to receive the Gilnockie Tower Reiver Centre newsletter ‘Have You Heard?